<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <category><![CDATA[Events]]></category>

-<guid isPermaLink="false">https://votingaccessforall.org/?p=235515</guid>
+<guid isPermaLink="false">https://votingaccessforall.org/?p=244147</guid>

-<p>The post <a href="https://votingaccessforall.org/2026/05/vaac-friday-community-meetings-on-may-22nd/">VAAC Friday Community Meeting: Mental Health, Solitary Confinement, and Therapeutic Spaces on May 22</a> appeared first on <a href="https://votingaccessforall.org">Voting Access For All</a>.</p>
+<p>The post <a href="https://votingaccessforall.org/2026/06/join-vaac-on-june-12-for-our-friday-community-meeting-on-the-michigan-voting-rights-act-and-fair-representation/">VAAC Friday Community Meeting on June 12: Understanding the Michigan Voting Rights Act &amp; The Fight for Fair Representation</a> appeared first on <a href="https://votingaccessforall.org">Voting Access For All</a>.</p>

 ]]></description>